Jack Slevkoff's Enterprises provides...

 April 15

-In 2011, We picked for wholesale requests on May 11.
-Mail Order request went out as early as Monday, May 16.
+In 2011, We began picking on Monday, May 16.
 Our last picking day was Monday, June 6.
-As of June 12, We have not received any hot weather that was 90ºF or hotter.
+As of June 12, We did not receive any hot weather that was 90ºor hotter.
+Our last orders went out at end of June.

 In 2009, picking began on May 4